Uncloneable Encryption from Decoupling: Introduction

 \paragraph{Outline} The rest of this paper is structured as: \cref{sec:intuition} elucidates the intuition behind the proof of the main result; \cref{sec:prelim} contains all necessary background to follow the main result; \cref{sec:result} states and proves \cref{thm:main-theorem}, the main result; \cref{sec:eff-const} presents the accompanying result of an efficient construction, \cref{thm: eff-const}; and finally, \cref{sec:outlook} concludes with an outlook and future directions.

-\paragraph{Acknowledgements} We are grateful to Anne Broadbent for insightful discussions and helpful comments on a draft of the manuscript.
+\paragraph{Acknowledgements} We are grateful to Anne Broadbent, David Elkouss, and Yao-Ting Lin for helpful discussion and comments on a draft of the manuscript.
 AB thanks Debbie Leung for teaching her about decoupling.
 EC thanks everyone with whom he has discussed the uncloneable encryption problem in depth: Pierre Botteron, Srijita Kundu, S\'ebastien Lord, Arthur Mehta, Ion Nechita, Monica Nevins, Cl\'ement Pellegrini, Denis Rochette, Hadi Salmasian, and William Slofstra.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science, and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 EC is supported by a CGS D scholarship from NSERC.